The (History of) Freediving Records

 Pelizzari and Pipin started as friends and training partners but soon became rivals in the run for the record.
 All through the 90s, they kept pushing each other deeper and deeper, like Mayol and Mayorca in the 60s-70s.
 In 1992 Pipin reached 120m, beaten by Pelizzari in 1993 with 123m.
 Later the same year, in 1993, Pipin regained his leadership diving 125m and held the title of the champion until 1995, reaching 128m.

-Later in 1996, Pippin surpassed Pelizzari again by 2 meters with 133m.
+Later, in 1996, Pippin surpassed Pelizzari again by 2 meters with 133m.

 1998 – another ex-professional swimmer, Italian Gianluca Genoni, takes it up a notch to 135m.
 Genoni, born July 5 1968, later became famous for his achievements in static apnea and altitude and ice diving.

 1999 – French Loïc Leferme dives 137m.
 Lefreme was born August 28, 1970, at Dunkerque.
 He came from a swimming family.
 His grandfather was a national coach, and father – a national swimming champion, so Leferme started swimming early in the swimming pool his father managed.
 When he was 12, the family moved to a village on the Mediterranean coast.
-In 1990 Leferme entered the sports faculty at Nice University, where he met Claude Chapuis, Olivier Heuleu and Marc Council.
-They introduced Lefreme to freediving and later with Lefreme became the core committee of AIDA.
+In 1990, Leferme entered the sports faculty at Nice University, where he met Claude Chapuis, Olivier Heuleu, and Marc Council.
+They introduced Lefreme to freediving and later, with Lefreme, became the core committee of AIDA.

-Later in 1999, Pelizzari surpassed Leferme with a new record of 150m.
+Later, in 1999, Pelizzari surpassed Leferme with a new record of 150m.

 2002 – the second woman in history to become the absolute freediving record holder, Tanya Streeter set a record of 160m, which remains the women’s world record for the no-limits category.

-Streeter, born Tanya Dailey, January 10 1973, Grand Cayman) is a British-Caymanian-American athlete.
+Streeter, born Tanya Dailey, January 10, 1973, Grand Cayman) is a British-Caymanian-American athlete.
 She started her career at 25 and almost immediately began to break records, bettering women’s No Limits diving record by 10 feet.
-So by 2002, she was at the peak of her career.
+So, by 2002, she was at the peak of her career.
 After setting three world records in different categories, Streeter retired from freediving in 2008 when she gave birth and decided to devote more time to her family.
-She is also a public speaker, television host and environmentalist.
+She is also a public speaker, television host, and environmentalist.

 Streeter held her No Limits record of 2002 for more than two months but was exceeded the same year by Loïc Leferme, who dove 162m.
 Later in 2004, Leferme bettered his own record to 171m.

 2005 Herbert Nitsch dives 172m.
-Born April 20 1970, this Austrian athlete is at present the closing face in the hall of freediving record history.
+Born April 20, 1970, this Austrian athlete is at present the closing face in the hall of freediving record history.
 His freediving career started In the late nineties with an amusing incident.
-On the way to a scuba dive safari, his diving equipment got lost in transit, so Herbert went snorkelling and freediving.
+On the way to a scuba dive safari, his diving equipment got lost in transit, so Herbert went snorkeling and freediving.
 He was progressing fast, and after only ten days of vacation, he was 2 meters short of the Austrian National record.
-Through his career, Nitsch has set a total of 33 world records across all of the eight freediving disciplines recognized by AIDA International and received the title of “the Deepest Man on Earth”.
+Throughout his career, Nitsch has set a total of 33 world records across all of the eight freediving disciplines recognized by AIDA International and received the title of “the Deepest Man on Earth.”
 Nitsch is also famous for his inventions and innovations in freediving equipment and techniques, such as the neck weight, pipe mask, decompression stop on breath-hold, oxygen-use after deep diving, the EQUEX (equalization extension tool), and “couch training” (a dry training sitting on the couch that consists of multiple exhale breath-holds lasting for 60 to 90 minutes).
 Outside his career in sports, for 15 years, Nitsch was an airline Captain for the Austrian Airlines Group but decided to drop his job in aviation to focus on freediving.

 Umberto Pelizzari & Enzo Maiorca